elomaur/100-days-of-code/log.md

 **Today's Progress**: Went over the methods challenge again.
 It feels incredibly frustrating that the solution doesn't make any sense to me.
 Parts of it do but I cannot connect it all together.
 Feels like some steps are missing in the course.

 **Thoughts:** I will finish this exercise and move on.
 Perhaps it will make sense later

+# R1 Day22: November 14, 2018

+**Today's Progress**: Completed the challenge after much struggle.
+It's still not all together but I am moving on to the next lesson.
+I will come back to it later.
+Started inheritance in C#

+**Thoughts:** Exercise completed.